timmartin/margate/docs/reference.rst

   code execution) that are treated differently.
 This is handled by :py:mod:`the block parser <margate.block_parser>`.
-* The resultant sequence of blocks is passed to the :py:class:`~margate.compiler.Parser` to be turned into a parse tree.
+* The resultant sequence of blocks is passed to the :py:class:`~margate.parser.Parser` to be turned into a parse tree.
 * The parse tree is processed by :py:mod:`code generation
   <margate.code_generation>` to make Python bytecode.